stdevPavelmc/mailad/Features.md

 - Postfix and Dovecot known vulnerabilities are covered too.
 - Built using established best security practices.
 - We will keep it updated against emerging threats.
+- Fix for a recent spammer trick: forgery of the From/Return-Path to make the users think the mails are legitimate when they are not.

 Backed up by the collective knowledge of the [SysAdminsdeCuba](https://t.me/sysadmincuba) SysAdmins community.